7 Tips for Choosing the Best Gym Backpack

 - Durability: How frequently will you use the bag?
 And how rough are the conditions you’ll be using it in?

-- Protection: Is it made from high-quality materials with strong zips that will protect your items from the elements?
+- Protection: Is it made from high-quality materials and strong zippers that will protect your items from the elements?

-- Style: What kind of colours, fabrics, and textures do you like?
-Do you have specific gear you need to tote around that requires a separate compartment (yoga mat, football, boots, etc.)?
+- Style: What kind of colors, fabrics, and textures do you like?
+Do you have specific gear you need to tote around that requires a separate compartment (yoga mat, soccer ball, cleats, etc.)?